-- Smart911 is a free service with which users create a safety profile by entering vital data they want made available about themselves, their family, their residence and even their pets.
+- Smart911 [external link] is a free service with which users create a safety profile by entering vital data they want made available about themselves, their family, their residence and even their pets.
 Data given can include photos, and information regarding medical conditions, allergies, disabilities and/or special needs, home addresses of cell phone callers and floor plans to name a few.
-Smart911 delivers this information automatically to dispatchers, who then enable responders to be more successful with access to critical health and logistical information before arriving at the scene of an emergency.
+Smart911 [external link] delivers this information automatically to dispatchers, who then enable responders to be more successful with access to critical health and logistical information before arriving at the scene of an emergency.

 Know your Neighbors

 Your neighbors can be your best support system.
 Talk to your neighbors about wildfire mitigation and how you can help neighbors who may need assistance, such as the elderly, people with infants or those with special health care needs.
 Talk with them about how you can work together — who might need help evacuating?
 Does anyone have health issues to consider?

 Begin your evaluation at your driveway and clearly mark all driveways with names/addresses.
 Find out if your roof is hail and high-wind resistant.
 Are windows and doors built to withstand the weather and debris?
 And, just like we make sure our pipes can withstand cold Colorado winters, make sure your drains can withstand rainy springs and summers.
 Check your drains every spring to make sure they aren’t blocked and are flowing away from the home.
 Remove firewood, shrubs and other combustibles away from the home.
 Call your local fire, forestry, or natural resources office, or go to Firewise website [external link] for more ideas on home design and landscaping.
 Know how to shut off utilities, including water and electrical.
 Develop a pictograph card, laminate and post it near the shut of valves.
 Consider installing exterior sprinkler systems [external link] to protect your home during a wildfire.